 - transfer of an existing connection to another location within the same construction unit;

-- transformation/replacement of a connection: this is for the replacement of an existing connection at the same location as the existing connection, at the customer's request.
+- connection change/replacement: this is for the replacement of an existing connection at the same location as the existing connection, at the customer's request.

 - removal of a temporary/provisional connection (necessary prior to any new connection).

 New connections are only installed for new builds.
 Before a new connection can be installed, any existing provisional connection must be shut off.

 To connect to the water supply, property owners must send a written request to the Service Eaux (Water Department) using the form indicated above.
 This form allows the property owner to appoint an expert who must ensure that the conditions imposed by the Service Eaux are satisfied before connecting to the water supply.

 Any such request must be accompanied by the following:

 - a copy of the site plan;

 - a floor plan of the different levels, indicating the proposed placement of the connection; and

 - a calculation of the water flow to be used by the connection (prepared by an expert based on the applicable technical specifications).
 This requirement does not apply to small properties, such as single-family dwellings.

 Connection authorisations are granted for a building as a whole, rather than for sections of a building, apartment, floor or other units.
 A single connection authorisation is granted for an entire building.